Empirical Bayes learning from selectively reported confidence intervals: Core ideas from prior work

 \subsection{Truncation models and (empirical) Bayesian inference}

-In our paper, we take an empirical Bayes approach to the truncation problem.
-As emphasized by~\citet{yekutieli2012adjusted}, the role of Bayesian inference for selection problems crucially depends on the truncation mechanism.
-The most commonly considered truncation mechanism, which we call ``End truncation,'' proceeds as follows.\footnote{The idea is more general, but we discuss it in the setting of this paper, i.e., in the setting of selected absolute z-scores.}
+In our paper, we take an EB approach to the truncation problem.
+As emphasized by~\citet{yekutieli2012adjusted}, the role of Bayesian inference for selection problems depends on the truncation mechanism.
+The most commonly considered truncation mechanism, which we call ``End truncation,'' proceeds as follows.\footnote{The idea applies to general likelihoods, but we discuss it in the setting with selection on absolute z-scores.}

-Under the above mechanism, if we know the data-generating $G$, then Bayesian inference does not need to adjust for selection~\citep{dawid1994selection, senn2008note}.
+Under the above mechanism, if we know the data-generating $G$, then Bayesian inference does not need to adjust for selection~\citep{dawid1994selection, senn2008note}, since conditioning on the observed data already renders the selection event redundant.